iPRES 2015 Call for Contributions - PAPER DEADLINE EXTENDED TO APRIL 29

 Peer review and inclusion in iPres 2015 Proceedings

-and panels, abstracts will be published.
+tutorials and panels, abstracts will be published.
 After receiving results of the peer review, authors will have an opportunity to edit their submissions for the final proceedings.
-In order to ensure inclusion in the proceedings, authors should submit final text by August
+In order to ensure inclusion in the proceedings, authors should submit final

 Publication and Pre-publication at iPres 2015